AxeR44/ooprojectbot/README.md

 .leave: disconnects from a voice channel
 .translate <text> -- <sourceLanguage> <targetLanguage>: Translates <text> from <sourceLanguage> to <targetLanguage>
-.langlist: lists all the languages supported by the .translate command
+.langlist: lists all the languages supported by the .translate command .votekick @<username>: kicks a user from the server
 ```

 ## TO-DO LIST